 - You can choose whether or not to have cremains returned to you.

 - There many unique and beautiful options available for storing pet remains and creating a lasting memorial.

-Performing a burial ritual can be comforting to pet owners.
-Pet cemeteries are gaining popularity as a viable option for pets and offer a permanent location for a pet’s resting place.
-Pet cemeteries usually offer full burial and cremations services.
-You may also purchase a plot, casket and grave marker, just as you would for a “two-legged” loved one.
-The pet cemetery may also help transport you pet’s body from the place of its passing and offer in-home veterinary services if you’ve decided to euthanize your pet.
+Pet cemeteries are gaining popularity as a permanent resting place when home burial is not an option.
+Often, pet cemeteries offer full pet burial and cremation services, including facilities for holding a memorial service.
+You may also purchase a plot, casket, and grave marker, just as you would for a “two-legged” loved one.
+Most pet cemeteries can help transport your pet’s body from the place of its passing and many offer in-home veterinary services if you’ve decided to euthanize your pet.
 Full-service pet cemeteries also provide catering services for memorials for an additional fee.
-Sometimes, a humane society or veterinary clinic operates a pet cemetery.

-With cremation becoming a first choice for people in the U.S., it’s no surprise it has also become a popular choice for pets.
-For this service, you contact a pet cremation facility.
+Despite the growth of pet cemeteries, cremation is still the first choice for final disposition of pets.
+Many people choose to have their veterinarian make cremation arrangements for them but you can contact a pet cremation facility directly.
 An individual cremation assures that your pet’s ashes are not mixed with other animals and the remains can be returned to you or disposed of according to your wishes.
 It’s important to remember that since most of the body is made of water, the volume of ashes you receive is relatively small.
 Like a communal burial, a group cremation processes multiple pets.
 Given the mix of remains, this service does not normally offer to return ashes to pet owners.
-The pet crematorium should allow you to witness the cremation without additional fees.
+Many pet crematoriums will allow you to witness the cremation without additional fees.

 Veterinarian Disposal of Pet Remains